kamilkisiela/apollo-angular/docs/source/redux.md

 }
 ```

-If you’d like to use a different root key for the client reducer (rather than apollo), use the reduxRootSelector: selector option when creating the client:
+If you'd like to use a different root key for the client reducer (rather than apollo), use the reduxRootSelector: selector option when creating the client:

 ```js
 const client = new ApolloClient({